enabledhq/enabledhq.github.io/_posts/2016-08-04-10-myths-software-development.md

 The famous Brooks’ law (from [The Mythical Man-Month](https://archive.org/details/mythicalmanmonth00fred)) states software projects are “complex engineering endeavours” and it takes time for people added later to a project to become truly productive.

+> The purpose of software development is creating something people have never seen before

 #Myth 3: It’s all about coding

 This goes for both people hiring software developers as employees and those engaging with developers as service providers.